bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 the compiler will expand the implementation of the procedure's AST with the actual arguments for each usage.
-Note that functions passed to a procedure will not come at the expense of a virtual function call as the actual function is substituted by the compiler.
+Note that functions passed to a procedure will not come at the expense of a function call as the actual function is substituted by the compiler.

 #### Call-Site Inlining
 Any function call to a non-recursive function can be inlined at the call-site